offbynull/offbynull.github.io/docs/data/learn/AWS/input/input.md

 Since these storage devices can't be tied to multiple EC2 instances at the same time, it means you can't use them for sharing data between EC2 instances.
 For data sharing between EC2 instances, there's Elastic File System (EFS), which is a NFS service provided by AWS.

-Instance stores, EBS, and EFS are discussed in the sub-sections below.
+Instance stores, EBS, and EFS are discussed in the subsections below.

 ### Instance Store